TinyaPetrova/EspanolApp/README.md

 - Test classes are located in the 'test' package.
 - JUnit 5 is used for unit testing.
 - **VocabularyManager** is tested in the *VocabularyManagerTests*.
+- Work on tests is still in progress.
 - **VocabularyTraining** is tested in the *VocabularyTrainingTests*.
 - **VocabularyComparators** is tested in the *VocabularyComparatorsTests*